Tomas Zhang Mathiesen, founder of the Danish Startup Group (DSG) tells us about nurturing startups.

 Tomas Zhang Mathiesen: We are doing good.
 Very few have tested positive so far, but none of us are in a critical situation.
 We are looking forward to being able to be together again all of us.

-Tell us about you, your career, and how you founded Danish Startup Group.
+Tell us about you, your career, and how you founded the Danish Startup Group.

 How does Danish Startup Group innovate?